 A practitioner decides which homeopathic remedy is most likely to relieve the suffering of an individual by matching the symptoms of that particular person to symptoms of one of the remedies as described in the materia medica and other writings.

 Also broadly included in materia medica are the innumerable books, lectures, and other types of information about particular homeopathic remedies or groups of remedies.
-Much of this was written in the past several decades by respected homeopathic practitioners who have combined their reading of earlier texts with their clinical experience to present to their colleagues new ways of understanding the full, rich, and unique characteristics of homeopathic remedies and to connect them to illnesses.
+Much of this was written in the past several decades by respected homeopathic practitioners who have combined their reading of earlier texts and understanding the source material with their clinical experience to present to their colleagues new ways of understanding the full, rich, and unique characteristics of homeopathic remedies and to connect them to illnesses.

 These categories can be used in several ways: